How To Help Your Teens Sleep Their Way To A Better Brain

 The Science of Sleep

 When looking at schooling, the biggest problem with sleep deprivation is that the prefrontal cortex of the brain does not cope well with lack of sleep.
 As the prefrontal cortex is where the tools for learning reside, this is a real issue.
-Santa Maria College Psychologist, Christine Davis explains, “During adolescence the brain undergoes major structural changes, especially in the prefrontal cortex.
-The prefrontal cortex is crucial for executive functioning such as planning, attention, learning, analytical thinking, consolidating new learning, working memory, abstract thinking, problem solving and decision making.
-Lack of sleep during this reconstruction phase may impede the development of the prefrontal cortex.”
+The prefrontal cortex is crucial for executive functioning such as planning, attention, learning, analytical thinking, consolidating new learning, working memory, abstract thinking, problem-solving, and decision making.

 With the increased complexity of information presented to students in high school, greater demand is placed on this prefrontal cortex of the brain.
 It simply cannot cope with sleep deprivation.
 Teachers know instantly if a child hasn’t slept well the night before, it is obvious in everything the child does in class.
 It may not be as obvious to a parent before school because the activities undertaken then are typically more automated and rely less on this section of the brain.